FOREX-Dollar holds firm against yen, major peers on strong U.S. inflation

 The Canadian dollar weakened against the dollar as broad-based gains for the greenback offset an interest rate hike and the prospect of further tightening by the Bank of Canada.

-The Canadian dollar was nearly flat in Asia on Thursday at C$1.3210 per U.S. unit, after having fallen about 0.75 percent the previous day.
+The Canadian dollar was nearly flat in Asia on Thursday at C$1.3215 per U.S. unit, after having fallen about 0.75 percent the previous day.
+(Editing by Shri Navaratnam)

-The Turkish lira hit a record low of 4.9767 lira per dollar earlier on Thursday before bouncing back slightly to 4.8998 per dollar as the currency was roiled by worries about economic management under a new presidential system.
-(Editing by Shri Navaratnam and Kim Coghill)